3D Merchandising

 2. Intermarché: From weeks of back-and-forth to just a few minutes

-For a retailer, validating the display design for a piece of furniture intended for 1,000 stores used to be a grueling process that resulted in hundreds of mock-ups ending up in the trash after being rejected.
-Today, as Intermarché highlights in its case study, validation is carried out via the Retail Staging platform.
-The design is modeled in 3D and integrated into a virtual showroom.
+For a retailer, approving the display design for a piece of furniture intended for 1,000 retail locations used to be a grueling process that resulted in hundreds of mockups being thrown straight into the trash after being rejected.
+Today, as Intermarché highlights in its case study, validation is carried out via our collaborative Retail Staging platform.
+The visual is modeled in 3D and integrated into a virtual showroom.
 The concept is approved in just a few minutes without any physical prototypes.
 The process thus aligns with a strict sustainability approach while drastically accelerating time-to-market.

 Eco-designed POS Materials: Reduce Waste in Your Trade Marketing Operations Through 3D Prototyping